Our Present: Healing

 Had to do it.
 Had to be mean to Tukayo.
 Had to.

-Just so the one closest to me must feel my pain.
+So the one closest to me must feel my pain, too.

-My slugs of tar came back, climbed my legs
+My slugs of tar returned, climbed my legs,

 –imports of the oppression